 Dental issues; oral health discomforts like the build-up of tartar can trigger drooling in dogs.

 A foreign body; your dog may have a stick or some plant remnants stuck in the back of their mouth.
 This is quite a common cause of drooling in dogs so check their mouth out for things that shouldn’t be there if your dog is drooling.

 A gastrointestinal issue; acid reflux can send unwanted fluid back up the esophagus (throat) and initiate hyper-salivation and conditions like an enlarged esophagus and hiatal hernias can do the same thing.

 You may also notice other symptoms alongside your dog’s drooling.
 They may have a loss of appetite and/or difficulty swallowing (particularly if they’re experiencing gastrointestinal problems), pawing at their face, or cautiously eating dry food if their teeth hurt.
-If they’re in pain, most dogs’ behaviors change and they may begin acting strange; they can either become aggressive, defensive, lethargic, or reserved.
+If they’re in discomfort, most dogs’ behaviors change and they may begin acting strange; they can either become aggressive, defensive, lethargic or reserved.

 How To Stop A Dog From Drooling

 If you’re concerned about your dog’s drooling, you need to have them assessed by a vet to rule out any health issues that could be causing the dribble.